When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Safety First

-Fixing cracked glass is dangerous, so wear protective gloves to avoid injury.
+Fixing cracked glass is dangerous.
+Wear thick, protective gloves and eye protection to avoid injury from micro-shards.

 Masking Tape